-Coal deliveries in the second half of 2024 are expected to increase over 2023 levels as higher deliveries at Coteau and Falkirk are partly offset by fewer deliveries at MLMC.
+Coal deliveries The prior-year fourth-quarter results included a \$60.8 million pre-tax impairment charge.
+Comparisons in this section exclude the second half effect of 2024 are expected to increase over 2023 levels as higher deliveries at Coteau and Falkirk are partly offset by fewer deliveries at MLMC.
 The decrease in MLMC deliveries is due to the previously mentioned boiler issue.
-Coal Mining segment full-year 2024 deliveries are expected to be comparable to 2023.
+Coal Mining segment full-year 2024 deliveries are expected to be comparable to 2023, this charge.

-Excluding the \$60.8 million impairment charge taken in fourth-quarter 2023, Coal Mining operating profit and Segment Adjusted EBITDA are expected to increase significantly in both the 2024 second half and full year compared with the respective 2023 periods.
-These anticipated increases are primarily due to an expected substantial improvement in results at MLMC and higher earnings at the unconsolidated coal mining operations.
+Excluding the \$60.8 million impairment charge taken The Company anticipates significant year-over-year increases in fourth-quarter 2023, Coal Mining operating profit and Segment Adjusted EBITDA are expected to increase significantly in both the 2024 second half and full year compared with the respective 2023 periods.
+These fourth quarter.
+This anticipated increases are improvement is primarily due to an expected substantial improvement in results at MLMC and higher earnings at the unconsolidated coal mining operations.

-The anticipated second-half 2024 increase in earnings at the unconsolidated coal mining operations compared with 2023 is driven primarily by an expectation for increased deliveries, as well as the cessation of temporary price concessions at Falkirk.
+The anticipated second-half 2024 increase in earnings at the unconsolidated coal mining operations compared with 2023 is driven primarily by an expectation for increased deliveries, as well as the cessation of temporary price concessions a higher per ton management fee at Falkirk.

-Second-half 2024 results are also expected to increase significantly over the first half primarily due to higher earnings at Falkirk and improved results at MLMC based on current expectations that the boiler issue will be resolved and the plant will be fully operational by the fourth quarter of 2024.
+Second-half An anticipated improvement in results at MLMC due to an increase in the index-based sales price partly offset by a reduction in customer demand is also expected to contribute to the profit improvement.
+Full-year 2024 results are also expected to increase significantly over the first half primarily due to higher earnings at Falkirk and improved results at MLMC based on current expectations that the boiler issue will be resolved and the plant will be fully operational by the fourth quarter of 2024, compared with 2023.

-Capital expenditures in 2024 are expected to be approximately \$13 million, with \$9 million expended in the second half of 2024.
+Capital expenditures in 2024 are expected to be approximately \$13 million, with \$9 million expended \$4 million in the second half fourth quarter of 2024.
+2024 and \$12 million for the 2024 full year.